How to support your runner.

 In extreme heat or other difficult conditions, limit the number of miles pacing; stay healthy and fresh.

-Know all race rules for pacing and crewing.
+Know all race rules and read the tips for pacing and crewing.

 Runner--select your pacers and crew carefully